Azhar-khann/Azhar-khann/README.md

 <h1 align="center">Hi 👋, I'm Azhar</h1>
 <h3 align="center">A passionate full-stack engineer</h3>

+## About me

+I'm Azhar, a self-learned full stack engineer deeply entrenched in the world of programming and STEM fields.
+The intricacies of the digital universe have always captivated me, and I revel in the exploration of new programming paradigms, algorithms, and the limitless possibilities they unlock.

+#### 💻 My Passion for Programming

+In the vast landscape of computer science, I find solace and excitement.
+My programming journey spans various languages, and I relish the challenge of creating web applications and tinkering with code to find that optimal solution.
+The dynamic nature of coding allows me to translate abstract ideas into functional realities, an alchemical process I find both intellectually stimulating and deeply satisfying.

+#### 🚀 Exploring STEM Horizons

+I also enjoy exploring the world of theoretical computer science.
+Delving into concepts like discrete mathematics and the foundations of computation, I find immense fascination.
+Understanding the abstract laws governing computation feels like unlocking the secrets of algorithmic complexities and the theoretical aspects that underpin our digital world.

+#### 🎓 Continuous Learning

+The learning journey never ends for me.
+I am a perpetual student, always seeking new challenges and opportunities to expand my skill set.
+Whether it's mastering a new programming language, diving into web development projects, or deepening my understanding of complex algorithms, every endeavor is a chance to grow and refine my craft.

 - 🌱 I’m currently studying **MIT 6.009 & MIT 6.042**

 - 📫 How to reach me **azhar.uddinn.work@gmail.com**